-Documents filed as part of this report: (a)
+(a) Documents filed as part of this report:

-1. Financial Statements.
-Page The following Financial Statements and Supplementary Data of the Registrant and Independent Registered Public Accounting Firm's Report on such Financial Statements are incorporated by reference from the Registrant's 2016 Annual Report to Stockholders, in Part II.
-Item 8: Report of Independent Registered Public Accounting Firm Consolidated Balance Sheets as of January 30, 2016 and January 31, 2015 Consolidated Statements of Operations for the fiscal years ended January 30, 2016, January 31, 2015 and February 1, 2014 Consolidated Statements of Cash Flows for the fiscal years ended January 30, 2016, January 31, 2015 and February 1, 2014

-2. Financial Statement Schedules.
+Number 1.
+Description Financial Statements.
+Page The following Consolidated Financial Statements and Supplementary Data of the Company and Independent Registered Public Accounting Firm's Report on such Consolidated Financial Statements are included in Part II, Item 8 of this report: Report of Independent Registered Public Accounting Firm Consolidated Balance Sheets as of January 28, 2017 and January 30, 2016 Consolidated Statements of Operations for the fiscal years ended January 28, 2017, January 36 37 30, 2016 and January 31, 2015 Consolidated Statements of Cash Flows for the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015 38 39 Consolidated Statements of Stockholders' Investment for the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015 Notes to Consolidated Financial Statements 40 41 2.
+Financial Statement Schedules.

-2016, January 31, 2015 and February 1, 2014

-Notes to Consolidated Financial Statements

 All schedules for which provision is made in the applicable accounting regulations of the Securities and Exchange Commission are not required under the related instructions or are not applicable, and therefore have been omitted.

-Consolidated Statements of Stockholders' Investment for the fiscal years ended January 30,

 3. Exhibits.
 The Exhibits listed below are the exhibits of Hibbett Sports, Inc. and its wholly owned subsidiaries and are filed as part of, or incorporated by reference into, this report.

-Number Description

-Certificates of Incorporation and By-Laws

-- 3.1 Certificate of Incorporation of the Company; incorporated herein by reference to Exhibit 3.1 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012. - 3.2 Bylaws of the Registrant, as amended; incorporated herein by reference to Exhibit 3.2 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.
+Certificates of Incorporation and By-Laws 3.1 Certificate of Incorporation of the Company; incorporated herein by reference to Exhibit 3.1 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.
+3.2 Bylaws of the Registrant, as amended; incorporated herein by reference to Exhibit 3.2 of the Registrant's Form 8-K filed with the Securities and Exchange Commission on May 31, 2012.